 Common Name: Desert Pepperweed

-Lepidium fremontii is a Perennial up to 0.50 metres tall.
+Lepidium fremontii is a perennial plant that can grow up to 0.50 metres tall.

 South-western N. America.